whirlxd/ytmusic-slack/README.md

 - The server clears your Slack status when no music is playing or when the track is paused.
 - Ensure that your browser and the server can communicate (eg. no firewall blocking, especially in Brave).
 - This project is for personal use and may violate YouTube Music's or Slack's terms of service.
 Use at your own risk. idrc
+- If need be there are some AI generated docs [here](docs.md) - may contain errors.

 ### License
 GNU General Public License.
 See `LICENSE` file for details.